Near Bristol in Elkhart County, Indiana — The American Midwest (Great Lakes)

 Location.
 41° 42.919′ N, 85° 45.368′ W. Marker is near Bristol, Indiana, in Elkhart County.
 Marker is on County Road 8 0.3 miles east of County Road 131, on the right when traveling east.
+Marker is located in the northeast corner of the Bonneyville Cemetery.
 Touch for map.
-Marker is located in the northeast corner of the Bonneyville Cemetery.
 Marker is in this post office area: Bristol IN 46507, United States of America.
+Touch for directions.

 Also see . . .
 William Tuffs at FindAGrave.com.
 (Submitted on September 18, 2013, by Mike Wintermantel of Pittsburgh, Pennsylvania.)

 Categories. • Cemeteries & Burial Sites • Colonial Era • War, US Revolutionary •